-Native vs Browser Flows
+Native Flows

-Mobile authentication often determines how users perceive your app's quality and trustworthiness.
-While many auth providers rely on browser-based flows—opening external web pages for sign-in—Descope's Native Flows elevate the user experience by embedding authentication screens directly into your mobile app pages.
+While many other Auth Providers rely on opening external web pages for authentication, Descope's Native Flows elevate the user experience by embedding authentication flows directly into your mobile app, creating a seamless experience that feels fully native.

 -